SoftwareHeritage/swh-docs/docs/deposit/references/errors.rst

 This status code is returned when something went wrong with the credentials you used or the way you used them.

-- The API is protected through basic authentication, thus API calls requires username and password sent in the Authorization header
+- the API is protected through basic authentication, thus API calls requires username and password sent in the Authorization header
-- Make sure the credentials you used match the environment you are targeting (staging or production)
+- make sure the credentials you used match the environment you are targeting (staging or production)

 404 Not Found